 Scammers may also state that you need to pay an “advance fee” or make a special additional purchase in order to claim a prize.

-Remember: The Pennsylvania Lottery will never contact you to tell you’ve won a prize unless you have entered a promotional or second-chance drawing.
+Remember: The Pennsylvania Lottery will never contact you to tell you’ve won a prize unless you have entered a Second Chances or promotional drawing.

 We will never ask for your personal bank information or require you to pay a fee or make special additional purchases to claim a prize.